MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

 -   Helps integrate seamlessly with any source control tools, such as “git”

--   Easily setup CI/CD pipelines
+-   Easily set up CI/CD pipelines

 ## Prerequisites

 Before using Microsoft Power Platform CLI commands for portals, ensure your portal is configured to enable support for this feature.

 ## Install Microsoft Power Platform CLI

-For a step-by-step instructions, please refer to [Install Microsoft Power Platform CLI](../../developer/data-platform/powerapps-cli.md#install-microsoft-power-platform-cli).
+For step-by-step instructions, refer to [Install Microsoft Power Platform CLI](../../developer/data-platform/powerapps-cli.md#install-microsoft-power-platform-cli).

 ## Supported tables